FREE TRIAL: 30 days of Prime Video's premium TV shows and movies for free from Amazon AU

 One of the biggest entertainment companies in the world, The Walt Disney Company, commonly known as Disney, is a diversified multinational conglomerate.
 It was founded back in 1923 and quickly established itself as a leader in the animation industry.
 As time went on, the company expanded and diversified, currently handling live-action film production, television and theme parks.
 Among the giant’s entertainment holdings you’ll find Lucasfilm, Marvel and Pixar.

 In 2016, anticipating the launch of the streaming service, Disney purchased a majority stake in digital media company BAMTech, which is responsible for building HBO’s US streaming platform HBO Now.
-With BAMTech’s input, Disney launched an ESPN-branded multi-sport video streaming service called ESPN Plus in 2018, followed by the new direct-to-consumer Disney streaming service (Disney+) which is set to launch in November 2019.
+With BAMTech’s input, Disney launched an ESPN-branded multi-sport video streaming service called ESPN Plus in 2018, followed by the new direct-to-consumer Disney streaming service (Disney+) which is set to launch on 19 November, 2019.

 It seems like everyone is launching a streaming platform these days, so why is Disney so special?
 First off, this new platform will become the exclusive home for subscription-video-on-demand viewing of the newest live action and animated movies from Disney and Pixar from 2019 onwards.
 That includes highly anticipated upcoming titles like Toy Story 4, Frozen 2 and the live-action Lion King movie.
 Moreover, the service will feature a vast collection of library content, including Disney and Pixar movies and Disney Channel, Disney Junior and Disney XD television programming.